Shih Ming-teh: Second imprisonment and hunger strike: 1980–1990

 Polish union leader Lech Wałęsa (Nobel Peace 1983) nominated Shih Ming-teh for the 1984 Nobel Peace Prize..

 In 1985, Shih commenced an indefinite hunger strike.
 He demanded an end to martial law and state-sponsored political murders, implementation of a democratic system and release of all Meilitao Incident political prisoners.
 Shih was sent to the Tri-Service General Hospital and underwent force-feeding through a nasogastric tube during his four and half years of protest.

 On 15 July 1987, the 38-year-long order of martial law was declared over by the KMT government, when President Chiang Ching-kuo announced nationwide sentence reductions and conditional releases.
 Shih declined the offer.
 In 1988, Shih went on another hunger strike protest with his brother Shih Ming-cheng.
 His brother died on 23 August 1988; Shih survived.

 Release

 On 20 May 1990, the new president Lee Teng-hui officially assumed the presidency and ordered a special amnesty for all Meilitao Incident prisoners.
 Shih ripped up his amnesty document and demanded an unconditional release.
-When President Lee announced the invalidation of the Meilitao Trials, Shih Ming-te finally accepted his release as an innocent person.
+When President Lee announced the invalidation of the Meilitao Trials, Shih Ming-teh finally accepted his release as an innocent person.
 Upon recovering his freedom, he joined the now legal Democratic Progressive Party, which originated in the Tangwai movement.